Synagogue hostage standoff reveals interfaith progress — as well as entrenched hate

 “This is the beautiful stuff that doesn’t shine out of the ugly crap and hostility.
 At that moment, all of us cried,” Suleiman said.
 “The communities there, at the end of the day, are standing there together, with the absolute understanding that this was a lunatic.
 But you can’t disconnect this from the broader climate and what’s being said and suggested out there.”

-Suleiman had raced over to Beth Israel in the late morning Saturday to see whether he, as an imam, might help negotiators talk to the Muslim hostage-taker.
+Suleiman had raced over to Beth Israel late Saturday morning to see whether he, as an imam, might help negotiators talk to the Muslim hostage-taker.
 Local rabbis he had told about his plans then scrambled to find a law enforcement contact to make sure Suleiman wasn’t targeted or somehow wrongly connected to what was unfolding in the synagogue.

 Investigators on Sunday were still trying to learn more about the captor, Malik Faisal Akram, and his motives.
-Identified by the FBI as a 44-year-old British citizen, he was heard on a live stream saying he wanted to free a Pakistani radical and had picked a synagogue because America “only cares about Jewish lives.”
+Identified by the FBI as a 44-year-old British citizen, Akram was heard on a live stream of the attack saying he wanted to free a Pakistani terrorist and had picked a synagogue because America “only cares about Jewish lives.”
+The 11-hour standoff ended with the hostages freed and Akram dead.

-“It’s a one-off, so in that sense, it’s good; it’s not someone in the community, it was an outsider who came to do something,” said Bob Roberts, a Dallas Baptist pastor in the conference room that night whose ministry for decades has focused on working with people of other faiths, Muslims in particular.
-“On the down side, we are so incredibly polarized right now.
+“It’s a one-off, so in that sense, it’s good; it’s not someone in the community, it was an outsider who came to do something,” said Bob Roberts, a Dallas-area Baptist pastor in the conference room that night.
+His ministry, for decades, has focused on working with people of other faiths, Muslims in particular.
+“On the downside, we are so incredibly polarized right now.
 There is so much suspicion and hate and anger that for some people, this is another excuse for Islamophobia or antisemitism, just to stir the pot again.”

 The standoff triggered different sentiments among faith leaders, but most shared a conclusion: This feels like a potentially dangerous moment for religious tension in America.

-Some worried mostly about an anti-Muslim backlash, in particular among evangelicals, saying hostility has been growing since Sept.
-11, 2001, and was exacerbated under the Trump presidency in certain places — including Texas.
+Some worried mostly about an anti-Muslim backlash, in particular among evangelicals, saying hostility has been growing since the Sept.
+11, 2001, attacks and was exacerbated under the Donald Trump presidency in certain places — including Texas.
 Mosques in the area regularly have armed white supremacists standing in front of their community centers, and Suleiman’s life has been threatened multiple times.

 Others said that although investigators believe Akram was working alone, his choice of a synagogue and his comment about his motivation stem from a steady base of antisemitism that is being brushed off.

-Abdullah Antepli, a Duke University professor of interfaith relations who was a longtime Muslim campus representative, wrote a Facebook post Sunday headlined “Houston, we have a problem!” saying Muslims should more actively oppose antisemitism.
+Abdullah Antepli, a Duke University professor of interfaith relations who was a longtime Muslim campus representative, wrote a Facebook post Sunday headlined “Houston, we have a problem!”
+It said Muslims should more actively oppose antisemitism.

 “It’s as if there is no context in which these things are happening.
-We have every right to be pro-Palestinian; American Muslims have to make this a pillar of our faith life, but increasingly this is becoming a zero-sum game, and subtly veiled antisemitism is creeping, hiding behind being pro-Palestine — and we have to stop this denial.
+We have every right to be pro-Palestinian; American Muslims have to make this a pillar of our faith life, but increasingly, this is becoming a zero-sum game, and subtly veiled antisemitism is creeping, hiding behind being pro-Palestine — and we have to stop this denial.
 Pay attention to the last 10 to 15 years,” he told The Washington Post.

 Beth Israel on Sunday evening put out a note saying that “the time to heal our community has begun” and that a special service was scheduled for Monday night at a nearby church “to help all of us to begin to put this terrible event behind us and be thankful for a good result.”
-The service at 7 p.m. local time will be streamed on the synagogue’s Facebook Live Page.
+The service at 7 p.m. local time will be streamed on the synagogue’s Facebook Live page.

-Concern about interfaith alliances and security — particularly at Muslim and Jewish buildings — was high Sunday, with interfaith groups across the country scheduling meetings in the coming days to discuss whether the terrifying situation could be turned into a catalyst for solidarity between faith groups.
+Concern about interfaith alliances and security, particularly at Muslim and Jewish buildings, was high Sunday.
+Interfaith groups across the country were scheduling meetings for the coming days to discuss whether the terrifying situation could be turned into a catalyst for solidarity between faith groups.

 Suleiman said Muslim groups in the Dallas area were all scrambling to add security.
 The Jewish Federations of North America, the umbrella group for many major institutional Jewish groups, said in a statement that it would be rolling out a $126 million security campaign early — in the next few weeks.
 The campaign aims to get every Jewish community in the country fully trained and equipped to protect itself from assaults.
 The group also urged Congress to double a $180 million government program that provides nonprofit organizations with grants to upgrade security.

 Rabbi Nancy Kasten, a Dallas-area interfaith activist who works with Suleiman, Cytron-Walker and others, said her sense in Texas is that Muslims and Jews both need to look more closely at comments made by those with whom they have affinity when those comments make others feel delegitimized.